ColeParsons1/Blog/README.md

 # Blog
-Blog site for Jennifer Whitmer (Jenibeee).
-Very specific design choices of the site were adhered to with this client that helped me develop the skill of maintaining proper communication.
-Site is currently not active due to financial reasons on her end.
+Blog site, custom made.
+Very specific design choices and functions of the site were adhered to with this client.
+Site is currently not active because of server costs on her end.